DimitrovViktor/File-Organizer/README.md

 Log - every time an important action is performed it is recorded in a log file which is automatically created in the directory where the app is located.

 ### Organize Files
+Organization function that creates category folders and sorts files by extension (this process is repeated inside each subdirectory)
  - Takes file extensions
  - Divides files into categories
  - Creates category folders